readablereport/covid/README.md

 Feel free to check [issues page](https://github.com/readablereport/covid/issues).
 You can also use the labels to sort by [feature](https://github.com/readablereport/covid/labels/enhancement) or [bug](https://github.com/readablereport/covid/labels/bug).
 We also have a [contributing guide](https://github.com/readablereport/covid/blob/master/CONTRIBUTING.md) you can look at.

+### Steps

+1. Fork it
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request

 ## Show your support

 Give a ⭐️ if this project helped you!